openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

 -----------------

 ..
 TEMPLATE
-   As the guide's :doc:`Overview <index>` section states, OpenStack Ussuri will be deployed atop Ubuntu 18.04 LTS (Bionic) cloud nodes.
-In order to achieve this a cloud archive release of 'cloud:bionic-train' will be used during the install of each OpenStack application.
-Note that some applications are not part of the OpenStack project per se and therefore do not apply (exceptionally, Ceph applications do use this method).
-Not using a more recent OpenStack release in this way will result in a Queens deployment (i.e. Queens is in the Ubuntu package archive for Bionic).

-As the guide's :doc:`Overview <index>` section states, OpenStack Ussuri will be deployed atop Ubuntu 20.04 LTS (Focal) cloud nodes.
+   As the :doc:`Overview <install-overview>` of the Installation section states, OpenStack Ussuri will be deployed atop Ubuntu 20.04 LTS (Focal) cloud nodes.
 In order to achieve this the default package archive ("distro") for the cloud nodes will be used during the install of each OpenStack application.
 Note that some applications are not part of the OpenStack project per se and therefore do not apply (exceptionally, Ceph applications do use this method).

+As the :doc:`Overview <install-overview>` of the Installation section states, OpenStack Victoria will be deployed atop Ubuntu 20.04 LTS (Focal) cloud nodes.
+In order to achieve this a cloud archive release of 'cloud:focal-victoria' will be used during the install of each OpenStack application.
+Note that some applications are not part of the OpenStack project per se and therefore do not apply (exceptionally, Ceph applications do use this method).
+Not using a more recent OpenStack release in this way will result in an Ussuri deployment (i.e.
+Ussuri is in the Ubuntu package archive for Focal).

 See :ref:`Perform the upgrade <perform_the_upgrade>` in the :doc:`OpenStack
 Upgrades <app-upgrade-openstack>` appendix for more details on cloud